MartinEmrich/meshcamper/README.md

 ## Goal

-Access and control tech via Meshtastic
+Access and control campervan tech via Meshtastic, like battery state, climate, heater or fridge.

+* Turn on diesel heater when almost back from your hike
+* Check if the ice cream in the fridge still survived
+* Watch charging/discharging the leisure battery

 ## Devices

-Supported and planned devices and features:
+Currently supported and planned devices:

 * Victron BLE devices
  * Victron BMV-712 battery monitor (/)